onap/archived-portal/ecomp-portal-BE-os/README.md

 - [Portal-116] Empty Widgets on Home page - widget uploaded with a wrong format in db
 - [Portal-59] Fix to to display Portal users on User page
 - [Portal-127] Remove GreenSock license code from b2b library
+- [Portal-125] Fixed the missing role assignment when adding a user in portal

 Version 1.0.0, February 2017
 - Initial release